Pranas Skardžius: Language standardization

 From early in his career, Skardžius was interested in standardizing the Lithuanian language, developing clear linguistic norm, and teaching this norm to the general public.
 He also wrote several theoretical articles discussing the principles and standards that should be followed in standardizing the language or developing new terminology.
 His principles were similar to those developed by the Prague linguistic circle.
 When these principles were published in 1932, Skardžius adopted them and used in his later work.
 A key principle was that linguists needed to apply not only intuition and feel of the language, but also scientific methods and principles.

 In 1930, Skardžius established magazine Kalba to discuss the standard language, but only three issues were published.
-The work on language standardization became more active when several linguists began publishing magazine Gimtoji kalba in 1933 and when Skadžius co-founded and became chairman of the Lithuanian Language Society in 1935.
+The work on language standardization became more active when several linguists began publishing magazine Gimtoji kalba in 1933 and when Skardžius co-founded and became chairman of the Lithuanian Language Society in 1935.
 In 1933–1967, Skardžius published about 80 articles and 458 answers to readers' questions in Gimtoji kalba.
 He published about 50 articles in other periodicals, including in Dirva and Draugas where he had regular language sections.
 He defended such words as protėvis (ancestor), keliauninkas (traveler), nuosavybė (possession, property), pirmyn (forward), ūpas (mood) that were criticized by Jonas Jablonskis and Juozas Balčikonis.
 Skardžius also created several Lithuanian neologisms to replace foreign loanwords, some of which have been widely adopted.

 After completing the study on accentology of accentology of Mikalojus Daukša, Skardžius prepared and published a practical school textbook on accentology of Lithuanian in 1936.
 An expanded and more general book on the accentology was published in 1968 in Chicago; it was intended as a textbook for the students at the Lithuanian Institute of Education and included discussion of accentuation in Lithuanian dialects as well as historical texts.
 In 1950, while still in Germany, together with Stasys Barzdukas and Jonas Martynas Laurinaitis, Skardžius published 606-page guide to the Lithuanian language.
 It described standard Lithuanian pronunciation, spelling, and accentuation, word formation and syntax.
 It also included a lengthy accented spelling dictionary.
 In 1973, he published a practical aid for Lithuanian Americans to help them find Lithuanian equivalents to international words.
 This was in response to a new threat – not the traditional Slavic loanwords, but an increasing use of English words and terms by the Lithuanians.
-Just before his death, Skadžius completed 2000-page 6-volume dictionary of written Lithuanian; a copy of the unpublished manuscript is kept at Vilnius University Library.
+Just before his death, Skardžius completed a 2,000-page six-volume dictionary of written Lithuanian; a copy of the unpublished manuscript is kept at Vilnius University Library.